digitalcredentials/test-signer/README.md

 *** Signing DID seed

-You can supply your own seed or leave that field blank and the app will generate a random seed for you (and set it in the config so you can copy it for later use if you like)
+You can supply your own seed or leave that field blank and the app will generate a random seed for you (and set it in the config so you can copy it for later use if you like).
+Please note DCC tools will show a credential created with the generated seed as not verified as the did does not exist in any registry the tools recognize.